IBMStreams/streamsx.iot.starterkit/README.md

 For Python, [this Python notebook](https://github.com/IBMStreams/samples/blob/master/IoT/WeatherStationApp/Detect%2Bmalfunctioning%2Bsensors%2Bin%2Breal%2Btime.ipynb) walks you through creating a Streams application.
 An Edgent application that generates data is provided.

-**Note:** Some of these tutorials give instructions to create credentials.These credentials have already been created for you.
-Retrieve them by clicking "View Credentials" from the home page of your starter kit.

 ## More Resources